 - What do “co-payment” &“co-insurance” mean? / en Español

 - Why it is important that my doctor is in the “network”? / en Español

 - Find more resources, including help with tax filing, here.

 Advocacy: Covered California, Medi-Cal, and other regulators

 Consumers Union advocates for consumer-friendly policy decisions with various California government agencies and programs, including Covered California (the state’s health insurance Exchange), the Department of Managed Healthcare, and the Department of Insurance.

 California Policy Research

 Consumers Union has been a leader in efforts around the country to enact legislation to strengthen protections against surprise medical bills, including in California.
-This year, we advocated strongly on behalf of AB 72, which garnered bipartisan support and was signed into law on September 23, 2016.
+In 2016, we advocated strongly on behalf of AB 72, which garnered bipartisan support and went into effect on July 1, 2017.
 This new law will help prevent balance billing — when consumers are billed for the difference between what the provider charges and the insurer covers — and ensure consumers are responsible for only their in-network cost sharing.